Marco I Sanudo: Relations with Greek population

-Occidental feudalism in Orient
+Feudalism in the Aegean islands

 In 1210, Marco Sanudo pledged homage to the Latin Emperor Henry who bestowed him the title of Peer of the Byzantine Empire and Duke of the Archipelago.
-It is probable that it was this Duchy that created the word "archipelago" from the Venetian, a deformation of the Greek name of the Aegean Sea "Aigaion Pelagos" (Αιγαιον πελαγος).
-By that homage, Sanudo chose to become the vassal of the Emperor to avoid ending a mere governor of the islands in the name of Venice.
+By the term "Archipelago", just meaning the "primary sea", medieval Greeks collectively designated the Cyclades, the Northern & Southern Sporades, and the islands of the northeastern Aegean Sea ("Aigaion Pelagos", Αιγαιον πελαγος).
+By that homage, Sanudo chose to become the vassal of the Emperor to avoid ending up as a mere governor of the islands in the name of Venice.
 Thus, he made sure his conquests became his own properties, in exchange of the usual feudal obligations: aid and counsel.

-Thus, the occidental feudal system came to Greece.
+Thus, the feudal system was applied to the Aegean islands.
 Except for the Ghisi who might have been direct vassals of the Emperor, all the Italians in the Cyclades were Marco Sanudo's vassals, himself vassal of the Emperor.
-Sanudo rewarded his soldiers and sailors who conquered the islands with him in the way it was done in Occident: by conferring knighthood and fiefs in exchange of the usual feudal obligations: aid and counsel.
+Sanudo rewarded his soldiers and sailors who conquered the islands by conferring knighthood and fiefs in exchange of the usual feudal obligations: aid and counsel.
 They became known as feudati or feudatori, living from the income of their lands.
 They became a new social elite alongside the Greek archontés.
-When the news that yeomen could become knights in Greece reached Western Europe, a new wave of adventurers arrived from Italy, France or Spain.
+When the news that yeomen could become knights in Greece reached other lands, a new wave of adventurers arrived from Italy, France or Spain.

 Marco Sanudo recognised the rights and deeds to their properties of all the Greek archontés.
 On Naxos, 56 fiefs (τόποι) are known for that time: half were in Greek hands.
 It seems there was enough unclaimed lands and lands taken from the ancient Byzantine public domain for Sanudo to give to his new "Franks" vassals without confiscating Greek properties.
 At the same time, in Crete, Venice confiscated the properties of the Greek archontés and in doing so alienated them for the following centuries during which the Republic had to face numerous rebellions.
 Marco Sanudo never had any trouble with "his" locals.

 The "Frankish" feudal system was simply added to the ancient Byzantine administrative one kept by the new lords: the ancient Byzantine administrative organisation was used for the new feudal taxes and corvées and the Byzantine agricultural techniques were used on the new fiefs.
 Byzantine law was also used for the local Greek population being for the marriages or the properties.
 It was the same for the religious organisation: even if the Catholic hierarchy was in power, an Orthodox hierarchy still existed (albeit without a bishop but with a protopappas).
 And, when a Catholic priest was not available, the mass was said by an Orthodox priest.

 Quickly, the two communities became more and more close.
 The "noblemen", Italians as well as Greeks, were speaking Italian, called by all the Greeks "Frank" and the lower classes spoke a blending of the two languages, an "italohellenic".
 Thus, they were able to understand each other on some level.